geoffcline/website/content/en/docs/concepts/storage/volumes.md

   volume source.
 However, as illustrated above, you can explicitly set the `mode` for each individual projection.

-When the `TokenRequestProjection` feature is enabled, you can inject the token for the current [service account](/docs/reference/access-authn-authz/authentication/#service-account-tokens) into a Pod at a specified path.
+You can inject the token
+for the current [service account](/docs/reference/access-authn-authz/authentication/#service-account-tokens) into a Pod at a specified path.
 Below is an example: